-Describes the architecture of the XNA Game Studio Content Pipeline build process.
-The process is designed to be extensible, so that it can easily support new input file formats and new types of conversion.
+The architecture of the XNA Game Studio Content Pipeline build process is designed to be extensible, so that it can easily support new input file formats and new types of conversion.

 While most users of the Content Pipeline can ignore its inner workings, if you are a game developer who wants to create a new importer and processor to support a new file format or game-engine capability, it is useful to understand the stages that the Content Pipeline passes through as an asset is transformed from a digital-content creation (DCC) output file to part of the game binary.

 Once an art asset (such as a car model) is added to an XNA Game Studio project, the Content Pipeline integrates it into the Visual Studio build just as it would any other source file, providing error handling, status information, and other standard build features.
 For information on how to set Content Pipeline build options, see Game Asset Properties.

 In the course of a build, the Content Pipeline invokes four principal components to perform different parts of the transformation from a DCC output file into a binary part of an XNA Game Studio game.